Defense lifts Dallas to a 27-17 victory over sinking Saints

 Prescott was intercepted by Marshon Lattimore in the middle of the fourth quarter, but the Cowboys canceled that turnover out when Jourdan Lewis hit Hill’s arm as he released the ball and Damontae Kazee intercepted.

 That was the first of Dallas’ three late interceptions.
-The Saints’ next drive stalled on a pick by Travon Diggs, his league-leading ninth.
+The Saints’ next drive stalled on a pick by Trevon Diggs, his league-leading ninth.
 And Watkins’ interception came on the drive after that.

 Deonte Harris turned a short pass into a late 70-yard TD for New Orleans (5-7), but the Saints could not recover an onside kick and the Cowboys ran out the clock.